hadleyjpg/acacia/readme.md

 ## Article Links

 I did not create individual pages for each article so the 'Read More' buttons will not connect to a page.

+## Requirements Met

+I implemented a hamburger menu on mobile devices.
+I used flexbox to create the layout of the article excerpts on the homepage, fashion, culture, wellness & profiles pages.
+Lastly I created an image carousel for desktop only that displays 3 article excerpts and slides through them 1 at a time.